Canvas

 atomic bomb, quoting from the Bhagavad

-Gita, “the destroyer of worlds.”
+Gita,“the destroyer of worlds.”

-So this introduction to war literature will
+this introduction to war literature will be skewed, and we will see war treated

-be skewed, and we will see war treated less as a path to glory than as a tragic
+less as a path to glory than as a tragic waste, a foolish and useless source of

-waste, a foolish and useless source of pain and death, or even as a terrible,
+pain and death, or even as a terrible, black comedy.
+In the twentieth- and twenty-first centuries,

-twenty-first centuries, God continues to lead some people to war, but for
+God continues to lead some people to war, but for others, God can only be

-others, God can only be invoked in the name of peace, and for still others, the
+invoked in the name of peace, and for still others, the wars of the last

-wars of the last century prove that God is dead.
+century prove that God is dead.

 We